Keith-Cancel/rust_style_main/README.md

-Essentially, this example shows the pieces needed let rusts route execution back through rustc's generated `main` wrapper, so the user-facing `main` can still look like an an ordinatry rust `main()`.
+Essentially, this example shows the pieces needed let rusts route execution back through rustc's generated `main` wrapper, so the user-facing `main` can still look like an an ordinary rust `main()`.

-So from the user side you still get to write something like:
+So from your perspective still get to write something like:

 ```rust
 fn main() {